celoyd/potato/docs/quickstart.md

 EOF
 ```

-I now regret using this region for an example because it’s near the curve where longitude = latitude, so we see an implausible number of 37s, but that’s how it goes sometimes.
-We have to check the resolution of Ripple’s output (which is also the resolution of the original pan image), because Maxar’s pansharpening gets upsampled for the ARD format, so we’ll want to downsample it for comparison.
+I now regret using this region for an example because it happens to be near the curve where longitude = latitude, so we see an implausible number of 37s, but that’s how it goes sometimes.
+We have to check the resolution of Potato’s output (which is also the resolution of the original pan image), because Maxar’s pansharpening gets upsampled for the ARD format, so we’ll want to downsample it for comparison.
 We can do that like so:

 ```bash
 gdalinfo 10300100D6740900-ps.tiff